 About the artist

-Bob lives in New York City and draws everyday.
-The work in his studio has always been divided between his great passion for pastels and his commissioned illustration projects.
-He remains determined to divide his time in order to express and examine his personal visions.
-These long-term explorations have resulted in a large body of work, several series and many diverse themes: Twilight of the Gorilla had it’s first exhibition in New York, at The Central Park Zoo in 1994, and has subsequently been exhibited in Chicago at The Lincoln Park Zoo, and most recently, at The Butler Institute Of American Art in Ohio in 2017.
-Rembrandt: 40 Years of a Face and Rembrandt and The Jews of Jodenbreestraat, explore in pastel, both the Dutch artist’s face over a period of over 40 years as well as the remarkable faces and studies of his Jewish neighbors in seventeenth century Amsterdam.
-A lifelong interest in African tribal art resulted in a series of drawings interpreting two thousand year old Nigerian terra cotta sculptures entitled Nok, Nok.
-These were exhibited at the Tambaran Gallery and the Amyas Naegele Gallery in NY.
-An early drawing group of erotic works was presented in a one-man exhibition, titled Secret Sex at The Leslie Lohman Foundation in NY.
-US Presidents and The Gym, My Models And Me were both exhibited at the Leslie-Lohman Prince Street Gallery in SOHO NY in 2016.
+Bob Ziering lives in New York City and draws everyday.
+The work in his studio had always been balanced between his great passion for pastels and his commissioned illustration projects.
+Now retired from the illustration business, he fully devotes his studio time to expressing and examining his personal visions.
+These long-term explorations have resulted in a large body of work, several series and many diverse themes: Twilight of the Gorilla had its first exhibition in New York at Central Park Zoo in 1994, and has subsequently been exhibited in Chicago at The Lincoln Park Zoo, and most recently, at The Butler Institute Of American Art in Youngstown, Ohio in 2017.
+Rembrandt: 40 Years of a Face and Rembrandt and The Jews of Jodenbreestraat, explore, in pastel, the Dutch artist’s face over a period of 40+ years, as well as the remarkable faces and studies of his Jewish neighbors in seventeenth century Amsterdam.
+Bob’s lifelong interest in African tribal art resulted in a series of drawings interpreting two thousand year old Nigerian terra cotta sculptures entitled Nok, Nok.
+These were exhibited at the Tambaran Gallery and the Amyas Naegele Gallery in New York.
+An early drawing group of erotic works, titled Secret Sex, was presented in a one-man exhibition at The Leslie Lohman Museum in NYC.
+US Presidents and The Gym, My Models And Me were both exhibited in 2016 at the Leslie-Lohman Prince Street Gallery, SOHO.